strongdan/blog/_posts/2017-7-27-Choosing-A-Language.md

 I began with Python a few years ago and I really appreciate its readability and ease of learning.
 I learned via Charles "Chuck" Severance
 Programming for Everybody course, and I loved it... mostly because of the instructor.

+A great deal has been written on this subject, but I suggest that you not worry too much about which language you start with.
+Most high-level languages have many of the same features, and once you learn a single language well other languages will be pretty simple to learn.
+Spend a little bit of time deciding on what field you'd like to enter into - front-end or back-end web development, game development, data analysis, mobile development (iOS or Android), or something else entirely.
+The most important thing is to get started working with ANY programming language.
+Trust that you will progress from there.